The African daisy, with lovely daisy-like flowers, originates from South Africa.

 Blue-Eyed Daisy Ideal For Beds, Containers, and Borders

-They grow from 1 to 2 ft. tall in warm sunny locations and love well-drained soils.
-Ideally suited to low beds or borders and in rock garden as a source of color late in the season.
+They grow from 1′ to 2′ feet tall in warm sunny locations (full sun) and love well-drained soils.
+Ideally suited to low beds or borders and in rock gardens as a source of color late in the season.
 Flowering from early summer until frost.

 The plant’s spreading habit covered with an abundance of large daisy-like flowers, generally expand in the sunlight but close towards evening.

 In California and other mild States the South they make splendid winter plants.